Worn-Out Nurses Hit the Road for Better Pay, Stressing Hospital Budgets — and Morale

 It’s hard on morale as well: Camaraderie suffers when newcomers need help finding syringes or other supplies but may be paid two or three times as much as the staff nurses showing them the ropes.

-Some hospitals are trying to stop the turnover by offering big signing bonuses to permanent nurses, as well as loan forgiveness or tuition assistance to pursue additonal education.
+Some hospitals are trying to stop the turnover by offering big signing bonuses to permanent nurses, as well as loan forgiveness or tuition assistance to pursue additional education.
 Hospitals have also hiked pay for nurses as they earn certifications, especially in critical care.

 Other medical centers are looking outside the U.S.